1816

 The special component of high-end chronographs

-First introduced in 1862, the column wheel is a ratchet wheel with six or nine triangular teeth or columns set at right angles to each other.
-It precisely coordinates the start, stop, and reset phases of the chronograph.
+First used in 1878, the column wheel is a kind of ratchet wheel with six or nine triangular teeth or columns set at right angles to each other.
+It turns in one direction only and smoothly coordinates the start, stop, and reset phases of the chronograph.

 The swan-neck regulator